asthanapavitra/IGDTUW_PROJECT/IGDTUW_BACKEND/README.md

 **POST** `/student/register`

-Register a new student account.
-Email must be from igdtuw.ac.in domain.
+Registers a new student account.
+The email must belong to the `igdtuw.ac.in` domain.

 **Request Body:**